Grant Application Schedule

 Dig It! archaeology initiative

 The Finnish Cultural Foundation’s Dig It! archaeology initiative is designed to create opportunities for primary and secondary school students to take part in archaeological activities in their local area, and to promote their awareness and interest in scientific research methods, their own local heritage and history in general.
+This special purpose grant is available for applications again in 2023.
 More information.